paritytech/polkadot/roadmap/implementors-guide/subsystems-overview.md

 ### Inbound Messages

+Note that the inbound message will only actually include the PoV when we are deciding whether or not to second a particular parachain candidate.
+In all other cases, we need to fetch it, because we only actually have the candidate receipt.

+The candidate validation subsystem is required to keep a cache of parablock hashes to validation results; it should only ever actually perform validation for a given candidate once, no matter how many times the validity for that block is queried.
+When validation is performed, if the PoV is not included in the request, a new message will be dispatched to the overseer to fetch the appropriate PoV from the network.

+To prevent unbounded growth, when the candidate validation subsystem is notified by the overseer to stop work on a particular block, it should clear the cache of results pertaining to that block.

 - **Various Subsystems**: requests to validate a particular parablock candidate
+- **Overseer**: response to PoV request

 ### Outbound Messages

 Responses from the Candidate Validation subsystem always return to the requester

 - **Various Subsystems**: a parablock candidate is valid, or not
+- **Overseer**: request the PoV for a candidiate with a particular hash

 ## Statement Distribution